-The filing requirements for disability under this law are the same as the requirements for the member's title.
-However, vested members who are separated from City Service and awaiting payability of a Vested Retirement Benefit may file for disability with immediate payability if approved.
+For active Correction members, the filing requirements for disability under this law are the same as the requirements for Performance-of-Duty Disability Retirement under Section 507-c.
+Vested Correction members who are separated from City Service and awaiting payability of a Vested Retirement Benefit may file for disability at any time with immediate payability if approved.
+Correction retirees may apply for disability under this law (see Reclassification section on page 85) provided they have not been retired for more than 25 years.